 So, the more you can neutralize those perceptions and stacked associations from your subconscious mind and bring them to the full consciousness, the more freedom you have to structure your life according to your priorities and become a master of your destiny.

 It would be wise to develop habit patterns that fulfill your primary objective and that you spontaneously focus on, as well as corresponding priority habits that you have created according to your highest values.
-When you fill your day with high priority actions that inspire you, your life does not fill up with low priority distractions or addictions that don’t.
+When you fill your day with high priority actions that inspire you, your life does not fill up with low priority distractions, habits or addictions that don’t.

 When you do things that are aligned with your highest values, your self-worth, achievements, and confidence tend to go up.
 You are also more likely to have more self-governance and less distraction, be more empowered and exemplify what is possible.